SLINKOV-Capital/bitrix24/README.md

 Here you can find webhooks from real projects.
 On my YouTube channel you may find how these scripts can be used in real business cases: https://cutt.ly/crmguru
 ![Red and Black Dark Gamer Sports YouTube Channel Art](https://user-images.githubusercontent.com/78697492/112813377-cfb9a680-9086-11eb-80f4-538092a3e71b.png)
+The blog about Bitrix24 webhooks is here: https://soloten.com/en/blog